 Sentence Note: Of course, this sentence could be interpreted in the singular form.
 Context is everything.
 If the speaker is holding an apple that he bought from the store and is merely describing it to someone, there’s no reason why the listener would think he’s talking about more than one apple that happen to be present.
 However, it is logical to think that the statement can be true for apples of that kind.
-This would make since especially if the sentence were preceded by something like “This apple from America is delicious.”
-Saying that would make sound like he’s now making a general statement about such apples.
+This would make sense especially if the sentence were preceded by something like “This apple from America is delicious.”
+Saying that would make it sound like he’s now making a general statement about such apples.
 Now, say the speaker is with someone at a supermarket and happen to go to the produce section and see apples that are both really green and really pricey.
 In which case, this statement would need to be translated in the plural sense.

 Kono ringo wa dore mo oishisō.